Contaminated Drinking Water: An Overview

 2. Campylobacter jejuni

-Drinking water polluted with Campylobacter jejuni can cause infections, side effects of cramping, looseness of the bowels or diarrhea, fever, and agony.
+Drinking water contaminated with Campylobacter jejuni can lead to infections, including cramps, loose stools or diarrhea, fever, and pain.
 Side effects of contamination show up somewhere in the range of (2) two and ten (10) days after openness.

 3. Hepatitis A